rensimlab/rensimlab.github.io/learn.md

 </figure>

 Gravity collects regions of slight overdensity in the early universe into dense clumps of gas and dark matter cosmologists call halos.
-These halos merge and5 coalesce to form the first galaxies (protogalaxies).
+These halos merge and coalesce to form the first galaxies (protogalaxies).
 As time goes on, protogalaxies merge and coalesce into larger galaxies, and so on, until today we have a variety of galaxy types and sizes.
 These include large spiral galaxies